 Be alert for early signs of myasthenia gravis syndrome, such as drooping eyelids, facial muscle weakness, and difficulty swallowing and speaking.
 Report these signs to the physician immediately, and monitor other muscle groups for signs of unusual weakness and fatigue, especially after repeated contraction.

 Monitor signs of drug-induced lupus-like syndrome, including increased blood pressure, fever, joint pain, skin rashes, and redness/irritation of the eye (uveitis).
 Notify physician promptly if these signs appear.

 If treating rheumatoid arthritis, implement appropriate manual therapy techniques, physical agents, therapeutic exercises, and orthotic/assistive devices to reduce pain, improve function, and augment the effects of antirheumatic drug therapy.

-Help patients with arthritis explore other nonpharmacologic methods to reduce chronic arthritis pain, such as ...
+Help patients with arthritis explore other nonpharmacologic methods ...